MitchDarrow/HHC_2025/act3_gnome_tea_mjd.md

 <h2>Solution Overview</h2>
 </p>
 <p>
 Starting with only public access to the web application, reconnaisance was conducted to identify weaknesses.
 A comment was found in the page code that indicated some collections may allow insecure access.
 Probing those collections identified a clue to a user's password that would lead to the password.
 The username was identified in a collection.
 The password was decoded from  the latitude and longitude data contained in the image metadata.
-Once logged into the application as the user, code that determined if a user should have admin access was identified and abused, resulting in identifing the secret passphrase.
+Once logged into the application as the user, code that determined if a user should have admin access was identified and abused, resulting in identifying the secret passphrase.
 <br>
 </p>
 <table class="quest-table">